angular-gantt/angular-gantt/docs/plugins/table.md

 - #### headers

     Associative object headers definitions for headers.
-Key is the column expression defined in `columns` attribute, and value is the header to display, or a function `formatter(column)` returning the formatted header value.
+Key is the column expression defined in `columns` attribute, and value is the header to display.

     ex: `{'model.name': 'Label'}`

+- #### classes

+    Associative object CSS classes for headers.
+Key is the column expression defined in `columns` attribute, and value is the class name to apply to column.

+    ex: `{'model.name': 'gantt-column-name'}`

 - #### headerFormatter